gbiagomba/superficial-duck/README.md

 # superficial-duck

 ## Description
-This script performs system checks in windows that could aid in priviledge escalation
+This script performs system checks in windows that could aid in privilege escalation

 ## Usage
 Upload the script to the impacted machine then run it